apache/spark/CI.rst

 and pass it to the "CI Build" workflow.

-Currently in main version of Airflow we run tests in 4 different versions of Python (3.6, 3.7, 3.8, 3.9) which means that we have to build 6 images (3 CI ones and 3 PROD ones).
+Currently in main version of Airflow we run tests in 4 different versions of Python (3.6, 3.7, 3.8, 3.9) which means that we have to build 8 images (4 CI ones and 4 PROD ones).
 Yet we run around 12 jobs with each of the CI images.
 That is a lot of time to just build the environment to run.
 Therefore we are utilising ``pull_request_target`` feature of GitHub Actions.

-This feature allows to run a separate, independent workflow, when the main workflow is run - this separate workflow is different than the main one, because by default it runs using ``main`` version of the sources but also - and most of all - that it has WRITE access to the repository.
+This feature allows to run a separate, independent workflow, when the main workflow is run - this separate workflow is different than the main one, because by default it runs using ``main`` version of the sources but also - and most of all - that it has WRITE access to the Github Container Image registry.

-This is especially important in our case where Pull Requests to Airflow might come from any repository, and it would be a huge security issue if anyone from outside could utilise the WRITE access to Apache Airflow repository via an external Pull Request.
+This is especially important in our case where Pull Requests to Airflow might come from any repository, and it would be a huge security issue if anyone from outside could utilise the WRITE access to the Container Image Registry via external Pull Request.

 Thanks to the WRITE access and fact that the ``pull_request_target`` by default uses the ``main`` version of the sources, we can safely run some logic there will checkout the incoming Pull Request, build the container